-On behalf of the Florida Bar Tax Section (the ‘Tax Section’), the Committee for New Tax Lawyers extends an invitation and encourages you to become an active member of the Tax Section this year.
-Each of us have shared many remarkable career-building experiences with the Tax Section and believe your involvement would provide you with similar rewarding experiences and opportunities.
+On behalf of The Florida Bar Tax Section (the ‘Tax Section’), the Committee for New Tax Lawyers extends an invitation and encourages you to become an active member of the Tax Section this year, including participation in the New Tax Lawyers Committee.
+Each of us have shared many remarkable career-building experiences through the New Tax Lawyers Committee and with the Tax Section as a whole, and believe your involvement would provide you with similar rewarding experiences and opportunities.

-One of our primary goals is to increase participation of new tax lawyers at the annual meetings.
-These meetings include the Fall Meeting at the Tampa Marriott Waterside, the Spring Meeting in Bonita Springs, and the 4th of July Celebration at Amelia Island Plantation.
-At each of these events, we have planned more opportunities to integrate the new tax lawyers such as happy hours honoring our new tax lawyers and family fun for those attending meetings with their spouses and/or children.
-It has been our focus to provide new tax lawyers numerous opportunities to get to know other Tax Section members.
+One of the primary goals of the New Tax Lawyers Committee is to increase participation of new tax lawyers at the annual meetings.
+Generally, the Tax Section has three (3) meetings annually, one of which is July 4th weekend at Amelia Island Plantation Resort.
+The location for the remaining meetings (Fall Meeting and Annual Meeting) rotates throughout the State of Florida.
+At each of these meetings, we have planned more opportunities to integrate new tax lawyers such as happy hours honoring our new tax lawyers and family fun for those attending meetings with their spouses, significant others and/or children.
+It has been a focus of the New Tax Lawyers Committee to provide new tax lawyers numerous opportunities to get to know other Tax Section members.
 We believe these early relationships can have long lasting influence on your career.

-We also aim to continue providing new tax lawyers with opportunities to work on Tax Section projects.
+The New Tax Lawyer Committee also aims to provide new tax lawyers with opportunities to work on Tax Section projects.
 These projects have included drafting an amicus curiae brief to the U.S. Supreme Court, commenting on proposed regulations, or submitting comments in response to a notice issued by the Internal Revenue Service.
-By working on these projects, a new tax lawyer gains exposure to different projects they may not otherwise and may achieve statewide, or even nationwide, recognition for their contribution to the project.
+By working on these projects, a new tax lawyer gains exposure to different projects he or she may not otherwise be exposed to and may achieve statewide, or even nationwide, recognition for his or her contribution to the project.
 Many of these projects are exceptional experiences on a resume whether reviewed by a future employer or potential client.
 In addition to these opportunities, there are many leadership roles for new tax lawyers within the Tax Section.
 After attending some of the meetings, you may find a more active role desirable.
 The Tax Section is always looking for new members that will strive for excellence and provide new ideas to the section.
 If there are any leadership opportunities that we have not yet thought of, please let us know and we would enjoy crafting a special leadership role for you.

-We believe the Tax Section can open the door to unparalleled experiences and opportunities for your career development.
+The Tax Section, through involvement with the New Tax Lawyers Committee, can open the door to unparalleled experiences and opportunities for your career development.
 We encourage you to attend an event and meet some of the Tax Section’s remarkable members.
 We are confident that after attending you will appreciate the many benefits of membership.

 If you have first meeting jitters, feel free to contact one of us to let us know you are coming.
 We gladly will help you meet other Tax Section members.
 We hope to hear from you soon!
 Sincerely,